 The Group applies the MA in ULPL.
-The following table summarises the two MA portfolios at 31 December 2022.
+The following table summarises the MA portfolio at 31 December 2023.
 For the purpose of this report the tables in this section have been shown in £m.

 MA PORTFOLIO LIABILITIES AT 31 DECEMBER